zackluckyf/test-tdd/readme.md

 7 run karma start

-8 look at part two's code kata which we will test drive
+8 look at part two's code katas which we will test drive

 fizz buzz